signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 fun.
 We stopped in the middle of the trek for lunch.
 At Tumling the temp was somewhere around 2-5 C.

-On the way to Tumling the waist belt of a ruck sack got ripped.
-So at tumling we managed to get hold of some needle and thread and stitched the ripped belt.
+On the way to Tumling the waist belt of the pack of a fellow trekker got ripped.
+At Tumling we managed to get hold of some needle and thread and stitched the ripped belt.
 It was a hacky job but the belt worked till the last day of the trek.
+Note to self: Carry needles and nylon thread.

-The views were amazing.
-We got brilliant views of the mountains.
-On the left we could see Mount Everest and on the right we could see the Kanchenjunga Ranges.
+One thing that was constant throughout the trek were the view of the Everest on the left and Kanchenjunga on the right.
+We could see them everyday, which is a welcome change from the normal stuff we are used to seeing everyday. :-P

 ![Everest](/assets/images/2019-02-24/everest.png)

 ##### Lhotse, Everest, Makalu peaks on the right.  #####

-It was quite cold and I loved it.
+The weather was quite cold which was quite enjoyable for me.
 I went for a walk after dinner to experience the cold and also to test my jacket.
 I did remove my jacket for a bit and it got too cold too fast.
 The jacket was doing its job perfectly and I was satisfied with my purchase. :-P

 On 24th we reached Kalipokhri which is at 3170 meters.
 I do not remember the details of this days trek.
 I do remember that at